South African businesses are ignoring critical cyber security challenges.

-In early October, US news agency Bloomberg published a bombshell story that claimed that an attack by Chinese spies infiltrated 30 US companies (including Amazon and Apple) and compromised the country’s technology supply chain.
+In 2019, US news agency Bloomberg published a bombshell story that claimed that an attack by Chinese spies infiltrated 30 US companies (including Amazon and Apple) and compromised the country’s technology supply chain.

 The story cited 17 unidentified sources to support claims that a unit of the Chinese People’s Liberation Army infiltrated the supply chain of computer hardware maker Super Micro Computer Inc to plant malicious chips that could be used to steal corporate and government secrets.

 The chips (some as small as a sharpened pencil tip) purportedly allowed attackers to create “a stealth doorway” into any network that included the altered machines.

 As could be expected, the Bloomberg story sent seismic shock waves throughout the global cyber security industry, with tech giants Amazon and Apple flatly denying that their security had been compromised in any way.
 Yet while companies and government agencies continue to dispute the facts, security experts are warning that even if the attack didn’t happen as reported, it is now highly plausible that hardware is being infiltrated and compromised within global supply chains.